danysz/airlock-sdk-android/README.md

 3. Calculate the pull results by calling the **calculateFeatures** method.
 You supply the following information to this method:

-	* The device context (a single JSON string that includes the locale, location, device type, etc.)
+	* The application context (a single JSON string that includes the input the rules will run on.
+You can add any field such as locale, location, user profile data etc.)

 	The **calculateFeatures** method determines whether the features are enabled based on the method’s input, and evaluates the feature’s configuration rules.
-No feature status changes are exposed until the **syncFeatures** method is called.
+Note: No feature status change will be exposed until the **syncFeatures** method is called.

 3. Make the current feature list available to the code by calling the **syncFeatures** method.

 4. Use the **getFeature(feature_name).isOn** method to determine whether a feature is on or off.

-	A condition statement surrounds every code block that is air-locked.
+	A condition statement surrounds every code block that is 'Airlocked'.
 The condition causes the block to run if the feature is enabled:

 	````
 	if (AirlockManager.getInstance().getFeature("feature_name").isOn()) {
 	    printMap();
 	}
 	````

-	**Tip**: Use the Airlock Code Assistant plugin for Android Studio to easily associate code snippets with specific features.
-For more information, see the [Airlock Code Assistant Readme](https://github.com/TheWeatherCompany/airlock-documentation/blob/master/README-for-airlock-ide-android/README.md).

 5. Use the **getFeature(feature_name).getConfiguration** method to get the feature's configuration in JSON format.